Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Methods to prepare a cash flow statement

-The direct method uses gross cash receipts and gross cash payments to prepare cash flow statements.
-This includes money paid to suppliers, receipts from customers, interest and dividends received, cash paid out or received, interest paid, and income taxes paid.
+• Direct method: The direct method uses gross cash receipts and gross cash payments to calculate cash flow.
+This includes money paid to suppliers, receipts from customers, interest and dividends received, interest paid and income taxes paid.
+This method can be time-consuming because it requires you to track cash receipts and payments for every transaction.
+You’ll also need to reconcile your cash flow statement with your income statement.

 What are the limitations of a cash flow statement?

-“The information is not presented in a way that makes sense to nonaccountants,” she said.
+Swanson also noted that cash flow statements can be difficult to interpret without accounting skills.
+“The information is not presented in a way that makes sense to nonaccountants,” Swanson noted.
 “Therefore, the information is difficult for small business owners to use when making decisions.”

 Did You Know?Did you know